PrernaSingh01/JavaScript_Learning/README.md

 #Day 17 of #100DaysOfCode: Today was all about operators in JavaScript! ⚡️

-I explored different operator types, honed my skills with a coding challenge, and even tackled an interview question.
-                 Feeling accomplished and motivated to keep pushing forward! 💪💻
+I explored different operator types, honed my skills with a coding challenge, and even tackled an interview question. <br> Feeling accomplished and motivated to keep pushing forward! 💪💻